-Four Week Online Course – ‘Exploring the Kleshas’
+Six Week Online Course – ‘Journey Through the Chakras’

-Cost: the price of the course is £80 (includes reference materials and weekly home practice suggestions) and I also offer discounted options for those on lower incomes (£60 or £45).
-Please pay what you can honestly afford and all is gratefully received.
+Cost: the price of the course is £120 (includes weekly summary notes, home practice suggestions and class recording) and I also offer discounted options for those who can’t afford this (please get in touch to enquire).

 - Avidya – spiritual ignorance; not fully understanding all that we are